Customers

 More than 10 years ago, Zsolt Edelényi was inspired by his visually impaired wife’s struggles with websites to start working on web accessibility.
 Today, he is a recognized expert in the field with an international certification (Certified Professional in Web Accessibility, CPWA).
 He has extensive knowledge of accessibility-related topics and has demonstrated his ability to develop accessible websites.
 With his expertise, we identify most accessibility issues, efficiently detect errors across entire websites and applications, and provide effective solutions.
 The IAAP (International Association of Accessibility Professionals) collaborated with Zsolt on an article where he shares more about himself and discusses the importance of accessibility in detail.

-This year marked the eighth edition of the country’s largest online IT competition, the National IT Competition.
-Our company had the honor of serving as the professional validator for the Accessible Websites category.
+2024 marked the eighth edition of the National IT Competition, the country’s largest online IT competition.
+Our company was honored to serve as the professional validator for the Accessible Websites category.

 Check out a short preview from our CTO, Károly Kása!